Why Interest Alone Is Not Enough

 If someone lands on your page, can they decide in ten seconds whether this is for them?

-If you say, “I help first-time buyers avoid the three most common offer mistakes in this market,” that is clear.
+Clear: "I help first-time buyers avoid the three most common offer mistakes in this market"

-If someone has to think, reread, or translate what you are saying, the focus is still too wide.
+If they have to think, reread, or translate what you're saying, the focus is still too wide.

 Clarity often feels boring to the person creating it.
-That is normal.
+That's normal.
 Boring usually means clear.

 Crowded Does Not Mean Wrong

 A crowded space inside real estate is not a red flag.
-It is proof that money and attention already exist there.
+It's proof that money and attention already exist there.

 You Are Solving One Thing, Not Everything